The Huntsman Style Guide

 The Tuxedo

-Traditional jackets will feature either peak, shawl or notch lapels.
-Lapels should be silk and colour-matched to the jacket, with covered buttons.
-Black is the timeless choice, while midnight blue offers a subtle contemporary alternative.
-Trousers should have brace tops, no turn-ups, and silk braid seams matching the lapels.
+The tuxedo jacket features either peak, shawl or notch lapels, each in silk, colour-matched to the cloth, with covered buttons.
+Black remains the timeless choice; midnight blue offers a quietly distinguished alternative.
+Trousers should carry brace tops, no turn-ups, and silk braid seams to match the lapels.

 The Dinner Jacket

-A dinner jacket is traditionally worn with complimenting, rather than matching, trousers.
-As the centrepiece of the ensemble, more luxurious cloths are always a nice touch, velvet, a richly patterned weave such as Black Watch tartan, or, in warmer climates, a white jacket paired with black trousers for the quintessential “007” look.
-(An all-white ensemble, however, is best avoided.)
+A dinner jacket is worn with complementing, rather than matching, trousers.
+As the centrepiece of the ensemble, more luxurious cloths reward the occasion, velvet, a richly patterned weave such as Black Watch tartan, or, in warmer climates, a white jacket with black trousers.
+An all-white ensemble is best avoided.

-Distinguished by either a peak or shawl lapel, the dinner jacket embodies a heightened sense of formality, bringing refinement and distinction to evening attire.
+Distinguished by either a peak or shawl lapel, the dinner jacket embodies a heightened sense of formality, and a particular freedom.
+Unlike the tuxedo, it invites the cloth, the colour and the construction to speak.

 The Smoking Jacket